egalli64/clj-intro/src/aaa/README.md

 ### Value state predicates
 - [some?] - is the argument not nil?
+- [not-every?] - not all items satisfy the predicate
+- [any? not-any?] - always true / no items satisfy the predicate
 - [true?] - is argument true?
 - [false?] - is argument false?